Simple web application with template engine integration

-ApplicationLauncher launches our application and takes care of routing and generating needed content on HTML pages.
+The ApplicationLauncher launches our application, takes care of routing and proper content generation on HTML pages.
 We

-In this example we are omitting error handling to keep everything brief and simple.
+In this example we omit error handling to keep everything brief and simple.

 applyTemplate(Mustache mustache, Map<String, Object> scopes) fills the provided Mustache template with the given data through a ByteBuf - a more efficient implementation of ByteBuffer;

 Next, we provide AsyncServlet:

-In the AsyncServlet we create three Mustache objects for our three HTML pages.
+In the AsyncServlet we create three Mustache objects, one for each HTML page.

-Method map(@Nullable HttpMethod method, String path, AsyncServlet servlet) adds the route to the RoutingServlet:
+Method map(@Nullable HttpMethod method, String path, AsyncServlet servlet) adds a route to the RoutingServlet:

 method is one of the HTTP methods (GET, POST and so on)